neuralnaresh/neuralnaresh.github.io/docs/index.md

     <center>[PDF](https://github.com/devulapa/devulapa.github.io/blob/main/docs/documents/primal.pdf) | [Code](https://github.com/devulapa/multimodal-emotion-recognition) | [Poster]() | [Web Page](conferences/mmfp3687-anand.md)</center>

     <p style="margin-top: -10px;">
-    We propose a PRIvacy-preserving Multimodal Attentive Learning framework (PRIMAL) that derives the person independent normalized facial Action-Unit based features to estimate the participants’ expression and keeps track of their spatio-temporal states and conversation dynamics in context of their surrounding environment to evaluate the speaker emotion.
-By designing a novel contrastive loss based optimization framework to capture the self- and cross-modal correlation within a learned descriptor, PRIMAL exhibits promise in accurately identifying the emotion state of an individual speaker in group conversations.
+    We propose a PRIvacy-preserving Multimodal Attentive Learning framework (PRIMAL) that derives the person-independent normalized facial Action-Unit based features to estimate the participants’ expression and keep track of their spatiotemporal states and conversation dynamics in the context of their surrounding environment to evaluate the speaker's emotion.
+By designing a novel contrastive loss-based optimization framework to capture the self- and cross-modal correlation within a learned descriptor, PRIMAL exhibits promise in accurately identifying the emotional state of an individual speaker in group conversations.
     </p>
 ---
 ## Academic Projects

-Projects done as a part of the courses at UB.
+Projects are done as a part of the courses at UB.